KITcii/smart-contract-dev-support/Architectural Patterns/Name-Service Pattern/README.md

 # Name-Service Pattern
 ## Context
-Functions of a smart contract are executed by other applications (e.g., by another smart contract or user interface).
-The address of the smart contract changes due to the required redeployment of the smart contract after maintenance.
-After redeployment, the smart contract address must also be updated in all applications that are now to interact with the redeployed smart contract.
+Developers of applications like other smart contracts or user interfaces interact with smart contracts via their addresses.
+The developers aim to reuse smart contract code of other developers.
 ## Problem
-It is challenging to find and always use the latest version of a smart contract in the presence of updates and changing smart contract addresses.
-In addition, smart contract addresses are hard to remember and not intuitive for developers which decreases the intuitive interaction with smart contracts on the code level.
+Smart contract addresses are difficult to remember, which limits intuitive interaction with smart contracts at the code level.
+It is also difficult for developers to find (the latest version of) already deployed smart contracts for integration into their own applications.
 ## Forces
-The latest version of a smart contract should be easily retrievable.
+The latest version of a smart contract should be easily discoverable for any developer using an intuitive name.
 Furthermore, the interaction with a smart contract should become intuitive by not using smart contract addresses and function names.
 ## Solution
 Register individual smart contracts with a Registry Contract that is publicly known.
 The registration associates a desired (but unambiguous) name to the smart contract address.
 To retrieve the latest version of a smart contract, the smart contract’s associated name should be passed as a parameter to a lookUpAddress(string name) function in the Registry Contract.